 The Department of Language and Linguistics can offer guidance on prior knowledge or qualification exemptions.

-• To learn to write structured commentaries and coherent and cohesive presentations.
+- Demonstrate the ability to write structured and coherent commentaries and deliver cohesive presentations.

-• To practise presentations and reporting for the purpose of discussing and analysing.
+- Demonstrate the ability to report and summarise for the purpose of discussing and analysing.

-• To make you aware of the varieties of spoken and written Italian styles and registers (e.g. colloquial, narrative and academic) and use them appropriately
+- Demonstrate awareness of the register and varieties of spoken and written Italian (e.g. colloquial, descriptive and academic) and use them appropriately.

 Assessment items, weightings and deadlines